heysphere/node-vs-go/README.md

 3. Or you naturally grow out of Node.js and want to improve performance.

 Go is definitely much more performant.
 Unlike Node, it naturally combines parallelism and concurrency incorporated to the concept of goroutines ([green threads](https://en.wikipedia.org/wiki/Green_threads)).
 As everything in life, performance comes with a price of dealing with some low-level details that make a bigger room for human error: like using shared resources from multiple goroutines or necessity to release some of system resources manually - like file descriptors.
 Go is harder to use and debug, so if you need to prototype or relase fast, it's not the best option.
 Use Node.js isntead, you can always switch to Go once performance is a problem.

+## TL;DRs

+1. Node can happily handle something like 5-10k RPS with an appropriate latency if your main load is I/O
+2. Go can handle at least 4 times more because it utilises parallelism in a very efficient way
+3. Be mindful about how many connections you hold open to databases and other microservices: too few connections may result in bad latency, while too many may make your server burning CPU cycles for just managing them and switching between them.
+Use connection pooling when possible.
+4. If your service has to talk to other microservices/database, make sure that the latency stays below 50ms.
+Even though it's a very rough estimate, it helps to avoild potential response time problems that won't necesserily be reflected in how many RPS your server can handle.

 # Peformance analysis